 Revenue.
 Our revenue was \$764.1 million for the nine months ended September 30, 2007, compared to \$700.4 million for the same period in 2006, representing an increase of \$63.8 million or 9.1%.
 This increase was due to increased revenue of approximately \$83.4 million from DIRECTV®.
 The DIRECTV® increase was primarily due to subscriber activations from the February 2007 DirectStar acquisition and, also, an increase in the number of DIRECTV® work orders.
 Revenue also increased due to higher revenue of \$17.3 million from Verizon due to a higher volume of work orders.
 In addition, revenue related to projects for the South Florida Water Management District increased by \$5.8 million to \$13.8 million as we received increased work volume from this customer.
-Revenue from the City of Fort Lauderdale increased by \$6.4 million from \$0.6 million during the nine months ended September 30, 2006 to \$7.0 million during the nine month period ended September 30, 2007.
+Revenue from the City of Fort Lauderdale increased by \$6.4 million from \$0.6 million during the nine months ended September 30, 2007.
 These increases in revenue were partially offset by a decrease in revenue of \$27.9 million from AT&T (including the former BellSouth), \$9.8 million from Florida Power & Light, \$5.0 million from TXU, \$3.0 million from Qwest Communications and \$3.0 million from Progress Energy.

 Costs of Revenue.
 Our costs of revenue were \$655.2 million or 85.7% of revenue for the nine months ended September 30, 2007, compared to \$600.7 million or 85.8% of revenue for the same period in 2006.
 The \$54.5 million increase in costs of revenue is mainly associated with the increase in revenue during the nine months ended September 30, 2007 compared to the same period in 2006.
 Operating margin in the period was impacted by an increase in variable subscriber activation costs to 3% of revenue in the nine months ended September 30, 2007, in connection with higher DIRECTV® subscriber activation.
 Offsetting this increase was a decrease in payroll and contract labor costs as a percentage of revenue, from 54.2% to 52.0% in the nine month period ended September 30, 2007 as compared to the same period in 2006.
-This decrease in total payroll and contract labor costs as a percentage of revenue was driven by a decrease in payroll and contract labor costs, as a percentage of revenue, of 3.5%, related to businesses other than our install to the home business.
+This decrease in total payroll and contract labor costs as a percentage of revenue, of 3.5%, related to businesses other than our install to the home business.
 Our install to the home business had an increase in payroll costs as a percent of revenue of 1.3%.
 This increase was in part due to the recruiting and training of approximately 1,700 technicians during the third quarter of 2007.